Animal management: Winter grazing and mud

 On 7 August 2019, Minister of Agriculture Damien O’Connor announced he was establishing a taskforce to respond to the animal welfare issues associated with the practice of winter grazing.

 On 18 August 2019, Minister O’Connor announced the 10 members of the taskforce.
-They are:
+They were:

 - Dr John Hellstrom, ONZM (Independent chairman)